2020 Top 10 Under 10 Alumni Award Recipients

 Alex Dempsey ’12

 A finance and accounting graduate, Dempsey’s dedication to service started early in his life and permeated through his time at Elon and his career.
-While at Elon, he served as the president of the campus Habitat for Humanity chapter, participated in two Hurricane Katrina relief trips, and was philanthropy and service chairs for his fraternity, Sigma Phi Epsilon.
-Since his time at Elon, Dempsey has dedicated his career to stopping climate change.
-At York Capital, he helped finance over $1 billion of renewable energy projects across the globe.
-At the World Bank Group, Dempsey worked on projects that preserved forests and animal sanctuaries in Kenya, distributed clean cook stoves to remote areas of Rwanda and helped the solar energy sectors in India and Brazil.
-Now pursuing his MBA at the Wharton School of the University of Pennsylvania, he is focusing on finance, energy, environment and innovation.
+While at Elon, he served as the President of the campus Habitat for Humanity chapter, participated in two Hurricane Katrina relief trips, and was Philanthropy and Service Chairs for his fraternity, Sigma Phi Epsilon.
+Since his time at Elon, Dempsey has dedicated his career to stopping Climate Change.
+While at York Capital, he helped finance over $1 billion of renewable energy projects across the globe.
+After leaving York for the World Bank Group, Dempsey worked on projects that preserved forests and animal sanctuaries in Kenya, distributed clean cook stoves to remote areas of Rwanda, and helped the solar energy sectors in India and Brazil.
+He graduated with an MBA from the Wharton School of the University of Pennsylvania in May of 2020.
+Currently, he works as an Associate at Quinbrook Infrastructure Partners in Houston, Texas where he is investing in renewable energy and net zero carbon infrastructure projects.

 Ryan Keur ’12